7 Eco-Friendly Shower Curtains To Green Your Bathroom

 Here at The Eco Hub, we are committed to finding the very best sustainable brands.
 We independently review everything we recommend.
 When you buy through our affiliate links, we may earn a small commission.
 Learn more here.

-We don't typically think of our shower curtain as being toxic or having a negative impact on the environment, it's one of those things we buy because we need it and don't give much more thought to it.
-But if you want to reduce chemicals in your home and your exposure to them, a sustainable shower curtain is a great place to start.
+We don't typically think of our shower curtain as being toxic or hurting the environment; it's one of those things we buy because we need it and don't give it much thought.
+But a sustainable shower curtain is a great place to start if you want to reduce chemicals in your home and your exposure to them.

 Choosing Eco-friendly Shower Curtains can be tricky — Here's what to look for

-When it comes to eco-friendly bathroom shower curtains materials matter.
-Like with ethical fashion best to opt for materials like organic cotton, linen, hemp, jute, and bamboo (just make sure it's actually sustainable).
-If you are ever not sure, look for third-party certifications like Global Organic Textile Standard (GOTS) and OEKO-TEX 100.
-And never ever be afraid to ask the brand directly, transparency is key!
+When it comes to eco-friendly bathroom shower curtains, materials matter.
+Like with ethical fashion, it is best to opt for materials like organic cotton, linen, hemp, jute, and bamboo (just make sure it's actually sustainable).
+If unsure, look for third-party certifications like Global Organic Textile Standard (GOTS) and OEKO-TEX 100.
+And never be afraid to ask the brand directly; transparency is key!
 Natural fabrics are biodegradable, meaning they break down, unlike plastic.

-A lot of my readers complain that fabric shower curtains don't keep the water from going everywhere, so when choosing the best eco-friendly shower curtains, you want to take functionality into account too.
+Many of my readers complain that fabric shower curtains don't keep the water from going everywhere, so when choosing the best eco-friendly shower curtains, you also want to consider functionality.

-Fabrics like hemp and linen and even jute will naturally repel water.
-Hemp is also naturally anti-bacterial, so it will help to reduce mold build-up as well.
+Fabrics like hemp, linen, and even jute will naturally repel water.
+Hemp is also naturally anti-bacterial, so it will help reduce mold build-up.

 Best Eco-Friendly Shower Curtains